RascalSoftware/RAT/docs/source/chapter2.rst

     >> problem.setModelType('custom layers');
     >> problem.setModelType('custom XY');

-Custom modelling is described in more depth in Chapter 3.
+Custom modelling is described in more depth in a later section.

 **The ‘Parameters’ Block**
 ++++++++++++++++++++++++++